darrenmessenger/simon-game/README.md

 #### Simon Game:
 This section utilises the bootstrap grid layout.

+The game itself uses has different colour panels withing a large circle to imitate the game.
+There is a counter and a 'Start/Reset' button within the circle as well.

+When a user clicks on a button or a panel the relevant function is called from the script.js file.
+There are a number of functions that deal with every aspect of the game.

 #### Contact Me:
 This section utilises the bootstrap grid layout.
 There is a form to allow the user to enter details so that they may contact me if they like the game and want to give me a project or want to discuss something.
 All the details are very clear using descriptive placeholders.